AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 **Workflow**

-* When you call the REST endpoint of an [!DNL Experience Manager Forms] service on JBoss, [!DNL Experience Manager] displays the following error message (NPR-36305):
+* When you call the REST endpoint of an [!DNL Experience Manager Forms] service on JBoss®, [!DNL Experience Manager] displays the following error message (NPR-36305):

    ```TXT
    Invalid input.
 The maximum length of 2000 characters was exceeded.